35th anniversary of the People's Republic of China

-The 35th anniversary of the founding of the People's Republic of China took place on 1 October 1984.
-A military parade was held in Tiananmen Square in Beijing and various celebrations were conducted all over the country.
-China's paramount leader Deng Xiaoping inspected the troops along Chang'an Avenue in Beijing.
-This parade was immediately followed by a civilian parade.
+The 35th anniversary of the founding of the People's Republic of China (庆祝中华人民共和国成立35周年大会) was marked on 1 October 1984 with a military parade followed by a mass civilian parade in Tiananmen Square, Beijing, and with celebrations across the country.
+It was the first National Day military parade in 25 years and the first at which China displayed domestically built weapons, including its intercontinental ballistic missiles.
+China's paramount leader Deng Xiaoping reviewed the troops along Chang'an Avenue and gave a holiday address that called for peaceful reunification with Taiwan.

 Parade

-In December 1983, the Central Committee of the Chinese Communist Party convened to approve a motion to hold a military parade on National Day the following October.
-It was the first one to be held in 25 years since the celebration of the 10th anniversary of the People's Republic of China in 1959.
-A parade for the 30th anniversary in 1979 was planned but was soon scrapped in light of the end of the Cultural Revolution and the death of Mao Zedong.
-On 12 December, the working group for the military parade was set up, with Yang Dezhi, PLA Chief of General Staff as the head.
-The parade was the first to be aired live on China Central Television and broadcast around the world via satellite.
+In mid-November 1983, the Secretariat of the Central Committee of the Chinese Communist Party decided to hold a military parade for the following year's National Day; the parade leadership group and headquarters were established that December, and Yang Dezhi, the PLA Chief of the General Staff, headed the working group.
+It was the first National Day military parade in 25 years, since the 10th anniversary of the People's Republic of China in 1959; a parade planned for the 30th anniversary in 1979 had been scrapped after the Cultural Revolution and the death of Mao Zedong.
+The celebration was the first live Chinese television broadcast carried in the United States, through a joint venture between China Central Television and PBS.
 The parade was commanded by General Qin Jiwei in his position as Commander of the Beijing Military Region.
 It marked the first time that someone other than the Minister of National Defense had inspected a National Day parade and the only time that a paramount leader who wasn't in a state or party position had inspected the parade.
-During the inspection, in which The People's Navy Marches Forward was the background music, the traditional greetings of Long live the Chinese Communist Party and response of Long Live the People's Republic of China were replaced with Comrades you have worked hard! to which the troops respond with Serve the people!, in an effort to differentiate with Maoist parades.
+During the inspection, set to the march The People's Navy Marches Forward, the traditional greeting Long live the Chinese Communist Party and the response Long live the People's Republic of China were replaced with Comrades, you have worked hard! and the reply Serve the people!, to distinguish the event from Maoist-era parades.
+(Note: The greeting 首长好 had been used during troop inspections since the time of Mao Zedong; since 2017, 主席好 has been used when the Chairman of the Central Military Commission (the president and general secretary) inspects.)

-"We want peaceful reunification with Taiwan, which is part of our sacred territory.
+We want peaceful reunification with Taiwan, which is part of our sacred territory.
 Our policy in this regard is also known to all and will not change.
 The desire for peaceful reunification of the motherland is taking hold in the hearts of the entire Chinese nation.
 It is an irresistible trend, and sooner or later it will become a reality.
-We hope that the people of all our nationalities, including our compatriots in Hong Kong, Macao and Taiwan and those residing abroad, will work together for its early realization."
+We hope that the people of all our nationalities, including our compatriots in Hong Kong, Macao and Taiwan and those residing abroad, will work together for its early realization.